The crunchy breaded chicken. The delicious katsu mayo. The zingy slaw. It’s a match made in heaven.

 Zingy slaw.
 Grate your radishes and half a cabbage.
 Add to a bowl with 2 teaspoons of sesame oil, the juice of a lime and a large handful of chopped coriander.
 Mix everything together and set aside.

-Chicken.
+Chicken time.
 Get three bowls out.
-Add flour to one, 2 eggs to another (whisk them up), and breadcrumbs to the third.
-Dip your chicken thigh in flour, then the eggs, then breadcrumbs.
+Add flour to one, 2 eggs to another (whisk them up) and breadcrumbs to the third.
+Dip your chicken thigh in flour, followed by the eggs and then the breadcrumbs.

 Toast your brioche buns.

-Assembly time.
+Assemble time.
 Add a very large dollop of katsu mayo to your bun.
-Then add your chicken.
-Then add a large spoonful of the zingy slaw.
-Dollop some more katsu mayo on the top half of the bun, and place that on top of the burger.
+Add your chicken.
+Add a large spoonful of the zingy slaw.
+Dollop some more katsu mayo on the top half of the bun and place that on top of the burger.
 Take a bite and enjoy!